michelled/weavly.org/src/activities/sunken-ship-treasure-hunt.md

 * Use a combination of action blocks to program a sequence to take your submarine to the sunken ship while moving around the sharks
 * Select play to see how the submarine will move from the sea surface to the sunken ship
 * Select the “Refresh” button to take the submarine back to its original spot
-* Select the “Play” button and watch how the submarine moves from the surface to the sunken ship and returning to the surface while avoiding sharks on its path
+* Select the “Play” button and watch how the submarine moves from the surface to the sunken ship and returns to the surface while avoiding sharks on its path

 ## Tips